 Boston Ballet School offers four levels of technique for this upcoming summer to suit all levels and abilities:

-We recommend that you arrive about 15 minutes prior to the start of class to give you ample time to prepare.
 Locker rooms for both men and women are available; students are permitted to bring in locks for day use only.
 It is strongly encouraged that students do not leave valuables unattended.
 Should you have additional questions, such as which studio you should report to, a studio administrator will be available at the front desk.

-My summer plans have changed.
+7. My summer plans have changed.
 How do I withdraw from ASDP?

 Please contact the Office of Administration immediately at 617.456.6333.
 Tuition for ASDP is refundable until May 31, 2014 (less fees and a $50 withdrawal fee).
 Tuition is non-refundable except in cases of illness or injury as documented by a physician after May 31, 2014.